C3LX/training/source/sections/self-study-and-quiz/protecting-health-information.md

 <div class="reveal-answer">
 	<button class="button">Reveal Answer</button>
 	<blockquote><p>The government protects PHI through the HIPAA regulations.
-Catalyze and you are required to protect health information through its practices and compliance with the HIPAA regulations.</p></blockquote>
+C3LX and you are required to protect health information through its practices and compliance with the HIPAA regulations.</p></blockquote>
 </div>

 If you suspect someone is violating the C3LX privacy policy, you should: